Stock market today: Asian shares track Wall Street's slide on worries over interest rates

 Taiwan’s Taiex slipped 0.2% after hitting a record high on Thursday.

-On Thursday, most U.S. stocks slumped, in the latest example of how good news for the economy can be bad for Wall Street, when strong economic reports raised the possibility of interest rates staying painfully high.
+On Thursday, most U.S. stocks slumped, in the latest example of how good news for the economy can be bad for Wall Street, when strong economic reports fueled concern that the Federal Reserve might keep interest rates high to ensure there is a lid on inflation.
 The weakness was widespread and overshadowed another blowout profit report from market heavyweight Nvidia.

 The S&P 500 fell 0.7% to 5,267.84 in its sharpest drop since Apri.
 The Dow Jones Industrial Average dropped 1.5% t 39,065.26, and the Nasdaq composite slipped 0.4% to 16,736.03.